ahsu1230/mathnavigatorSite/constellations/orion/README.md

 docker-compose start orion
 ```

 View your DockerDesktop to check if the `orion` service is running and healthy.
+When you are finished, use `docker-compose stop orion` to stop all services.

 ## Running Tests